-Also called gastroesophageal reflux disease (GERD is its abbreviation), it refers to the passage of gastric contents into the esophagus, from the stomach, due to an alteration in the natural “barriers” of the body.
+Also called gastroesophageal reflux disease (GERD is its abbreviation), it refers to the passage of gastric contents into the esophagus from the stomach.
+This is due to an alteration in the natural “barriers” of the body.

 Causes and symptoms of gastric reflux

-One of the most important or recurring causes is the imbalance of the inner esophageal sphincter – a kind of ring around the esophagus at the site where it joins the stomach.
+One of the most important or recurring causes of gastric reflux is the imbalance of the inner esophageal sphincter – a kind of ring around the esophagus where it joins the stomach.

-- Regurgitation with sour taste in the mouth, chest pain or difficulty swallowing food or saliva.
+Acid reflux can cause regurgitation.
+Essentially, this produces a sour taste in the mouth, chest pain or difficulty swallowing food or saliva.

 Tips to avoid gastric reflux

 - Avoid lying down immediately after meals, especially after dinner.
-Let about two hours or more pass after meals, depending on whether you ate moderately or you had a heavy meal.
+Let about two hours or more pass after meals, depending on whether you ate moderately or if you had a heavy meal.

 - Raise the head of the bed about 15 cm with wooden dowels on the front legs, this way the body is not lying completely.